How to Improve Your Spoken English: 7 Tips

 All you have to do is find a partner.
 And when you do, start talking with him in English.
 In the beginning, don’t fear speaking wrong or broken English.

 Right or wrong.
-Broken or Unbroken.
+Broken or unbroken.
+Clear or unclear.
 Speak as much as you can.
 The idea is to make your tongue, mouth, and vocal cords familiar with English.

 Most of us feel uncomfortable listening to our own voices.
-Perhaps that’s the reason you feel awkward when you speak English.
-And since nobody likes being uncomfortable, you talk in English for a while and fall back to your mother tongue.
+Perhaps that’s the reason you feel awkward when you try to form sentences in English while speaking.
+Now, nobody likes being uncomfortable (because it feels uncomfortable being “uncomfortable”), you talk in English for a while and after a couple of seconds fall back to your mother tongue.
+But don’t lose heart.
+You can overcome this challenge.
+Here’s how:

-Record 2-3 small paragraphs from a book or newspaper on your mobile phone, and then listen to the audio at least thrice.
+Record 2-3 small paragraphs from a book or newspaper on your mobile phone, and then listen to the audio daily at least once.

 Repeat the process until you get comfortable with the sound of your own voice.